 For the past several decades, consumer debt throughout Canada has been on the rise.
-In the past few years, however, consumer debt in Alberta has risen more quickly than other areas of the country.
-As of August 2012, for example, Global Edmonton reported that the average level of consumer debt in the province was $33,564, representing a decrease from 2011 but still more than $7,000 higher than the national average.
+In the past few years, however, consumer debt in Alberta has risen more quickly than in other areas of the country.
+In Q2 of 2022, for example, Statistics Canada reported that the average level of consumer debt in the province was $59,869.
+Over $13,000 higher than the national average.
 Getting control over this debt has been a priority for many families and individuals, which is why so many have looked into credit counselling in Alberta.

-Credit Counselling Alberta: What Is It and How Can It Help You?
+Credit Counselling in Alberta: What Is It and How Can It Help You?

 Depending on your situation, there are many different options in Alberta for dealing with your consumer debt.
 Those in dire straits may find that filing for bankruptcy is their only option.
 Others can get out of debt with the help of a consumer proposal.
 Before choosing these options or any other, however, it is wise to consider the credit counselling process.

 The Credit Counselling Process

 Credit counselling offers a comprehensive approach to debt management and credit repair.
 Knowing that many credit problems are caused by consumers’ lack of understanding in dealing with creditors as well as their failure to budget properly, credit counselling works to address both problems.
 A typical Alberta credit counselling program offers: